Adrian Monk: How?

-Even though most all animals cannot speak any language, the lawyer will still find a way to prove a crucial point from the animal's behaviour.
+Even though most all animals cannot speak any human language, the lawyer will still find a way to prove a crucial point from the animal's behaviour.

 As the page image and the name imply, the two most common animals by far to get hit with this trope are dogs and parrots, although there are plenty of other animals that have been seen in the witness stand in fictionland as well.

-An odd case in the HomestuckAlternate Universe FicLoophole.
-In this setting, although trolls are still nonhumans with human-level intelligencenote in canon, they'd probably argue that they're smarter than humans, but in this AU that's not shown, their legal and social status is somewhere between "pet" and "dangerous wild animal".
+- An odd case in the Homestuck Alternate Universe Fic Loophole.
+In this setting, although trolls are still nonhumans with human-level intelligence,note their legal and social status is somewhere between "pet" and "dangerous wild animal".
 So when Vriska is called up to the stand to testify about being used in a fighting ring, there's a bit of a kerfuffle.

-In Bingo, the title circus dog is called as a witness in a trial.
+- In Bingo, the title circus dog is called as a witness in a trial.
 His testimony causes an argument from the defense over whether a "dog point" legally counted as indicating the accused.

-In the 1994 remake of Miracle on 34th Street, the prosecution brings in a reindeer as a "witness," challenging Mr. Kringle to make it fly.
+- In the 1994 remake of Miracle on 34th Street, the prosecution brings in a reindeer as a "witness," challenging Mr. Kringle to make it fly.
 Kringle admits that he can't—"he only flies on Christmas Eve!"
 Cue laughter.

 Judge: Now will someone please remove the wit- the animal from the courtroom!

-The David Sedaris essay "A Can of Worms" is about how he overheard two men in a cafe wishing the nematodes that survived the space shuttle Columbia disaster could talk, so that they could tell us what went wrong.
+- The David Sedaris essay "A Can of Worms" is about how he overheard two men in a café wishing the nematodes that survived the space shuttle Columbia disaster could talk, so that they could tell us what went wrong.